lowleveldesign/debug-recipes/debugging-using-windbg/windbg-clr-debugging.md

 ### Find a value of a static field [SOSEX,Netext] ###

+In **SOSEX** you might just call `!mdt <MT-address>` and the static class fields will be shown.

+If you have an instance of a given type, the `!wdo` command from **netext** will show static fields values next to the instance fields values.

 In SOS you need to first find the EEClass address for a given type (by calling for instance `!DumpMT`) and then use `!DumpClass`:

     0:000> !DumpClass /d 00c1af5c